-The trustees of Inspiring Learners Multi Academy Trust are responsible for determining the trust's financial priorities linking this to the long term vision, the trust's improvement plans and directions given by the full governing body of each member school.
+The trustees of Inspiring Learners Multi Academy Trust are responsible for determining the Trust's financial priorities linking this to the mission, values and the trust's improvement plans.

-Items for discussion and action by this board, the full governing bodies and committees include:
+Items for discussion and action by this board, the full governing bodies and committees included:

-- 1. To approve the budget at the start of the financial year. - 2.
-To establish and maintain an up to date 3 year plan. - 3.
-To consider a budget position statement including virement decisions at least termly and to report significant anomalies to the Governing Body. - 4.
-To ensure that the trust operates within the financial regulations set out in the Academies Financial Handbook. - 5.
-To annually review and appoint the independent examiner (internal auditor) and the external accountants, in line with ESFA guidelines. - 6.
-To ensure that ring fenced funding streams, such as Pupil Premium, will be used as directed and to maximum effect. - 7.
-To make decisions on expenditure following recommendations from other committees. - 8.
-To ensure, as far as is practical, that health and safety issues are appropriately prioritised. - 9.
-To determine whether sufficient funds are available to pay for staff pay increments and increases. - 10.
-To assess the possibility of further collaborative work with other education providers and business links that will allow for increased sharing of good practice. - 11.
-To ensure that the academy is a going concern and will remain viable for the foreseeable future.
+- 1. Approved the budget prior the start of the financial year. - 2.
+Establish and maintain an up to date 3 year plan. - 3.
+Monthly Management Accounts detailing all risks/opportunities vs budget were shared with trustees and at the termly LGB Resource Committee. - 4.
+Ensured that the Trust operated within the financial regulations set out in the Academies Financial Handbook. - 5.
+Continued to utilise the services of the independent auditor, in line with ESFA guidelines. - 6.
+Ensured that ring fenced funding streams, such as Pupil Premium, were be used as directed and to maximum effect - 7.
+Made decisions on expenditure following recommendations from governors. - 8.
+Ensured, as far as is practical, that health and safety issues were appropriately prioritised. - 9.
+Determined whether sufficient funds were available to pay for staff pay increments and increases. - 10.
+Assessed the possibility of further collaborative work with other education providers and business links that will allow for increased sharing of good practice. - 11.
+Ensured that the academies and the Trust remained a going concern and remain viable for the foreseeable future.